mcjauregui72/CNN_MedImageClassification/README.md

 What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
 Will we see improved accuracy scores with either of these methods?

+## Project Overview

+The data for this project was obtained at: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images.
+Images reveal the presence of one of three chest carcinomas or the presence of healthy cells.
+The models' tasks are thus to classify each image as an one of the following four outcomes: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or healthy cells.
+All images were divided into training (613), testing (315), and validation (72) sets containing four types of images.

+We trained two convolutional neural network (CNN) models to classify CT chest scan images as either normal or showing one of three forms of cancer.
+We investigated the benefit of using a pre-trained CNN model on the same dataset by employing transfer learning and model ensembling.

+CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
+This process enables CNNs to effectively handle and classify complex visual data.

+Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task, with the end result known as transfer learning.
+Pre-training is a powerful technique, especially in scenarios where data are scarce or where training a model from scratch would be impractical due to resource constraints.
+In this project, we used the ResNet50 CNN, trained to classifiy 14 million images in the ImageNet dataset into 1,000 different categories, as our pre-trained model.
+We applied this model, by itself, and in combination with our own CNN model, to the chest images for classification.

+Because we were working with four distinct image lables classes (adenocarcinoma, large cell carcinoma, squamous cell carcinoma, and healthy cells), we chose the sparse categorical crossentropy loss function.
+We anticipated lables as integers because we used the tf.keras.preprocessing.image_dataset_from_directory' function from TensorFlow’s Keras API to load image data from the train, test, and validate directories, which automatically labels images based on directory structure.
 We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
 We looked for a noticeable improvement in accuracy between the ensembled model and/or the chained model, over each of the two submodels.

  a) the pre-trained ResNet50-based model (first_model)